sachinSingh16-09/sachinSingh16-09/README.md

 ## Hi there, I'm Sachin Singh 👋🏻

-I'm a second year student, persuing a BE degree in Computer Science, with a serious passion for Machine learning, computer vision and Deep learning. <br>
+I'm a second year student, pursuing a BE degree in Computer Science, with a serious passion for Machine learning, computer vision and Deep learning. <br>
 <br>
 🌱 I’m currently learning Deep Learning <br>
   <p>